stu70048/M55M1BSP/README.md

 - CMSIS<br>
 	Cortex® Microcontroller Software Interface Standard (CMSIS) V6.1.0 definitions by Arm® Corp.<p>
-	M55M1 CMSIS-Driver implementations and RTE_Device headers are in the "Driver\Source" sub-folder.
-Please add source code files and copy RTE_Device header files into your project.
+	M55M1 CMSIS-Drivers do not provide thread safety and Cache coherence.
+The source and RTE_Device header files are in the "Driver\Source" sub-folder.
+Please add source files and copy RTE_Device header files into your project.
 Projects can define PRJ_RTE_DEVICE_HEADER macro to include the private RTE_Device.h.

 - Commu<br>
 	Helper functions of communication protocols, e.g., XMODEM.